iotaledger/documentation-platform/CONTRIBUTING.md

 1. See [open issues](https://github.com/iotaledger/documentation/issues).
 2. Filter by the `Help Wanted` label.
 3. Pick something that you'd like to work on yourself.
-4. Comment on the issue that you'd like to work on this.
+4. Comment on the issue that you'd like to work on.
 5. [See how to write and format content](#how-to-write-and-format-content).
 6. [See how to work with GitHub and Git](#Use-GitHub-and-Git).